As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I used butter as the fat, but you’re welcome to use coconut oil if you prefer.

-But, keep in mind, there is only 1/4 cup of butter in 24 muffins, so if you’re worried about too much fat, please know that overall, that’s not that much butter per muffin.
+But, keep in mind, there is only ¼ cup of butter in 24 muffins, so if you’re worried about too much fat, please know that overall, that’s not that much butter per muffin.

-AND, only 1/4 cup of brown sugar in the whole batch.
+AND, only ¼ cup of brown sugar in the whole batch.
 That’s it.
 The bananas take care of most of the natural sweetness.
 Thanks, ‘naners!

 Does your kid love cream cheese?
 Almond butter?
 Sunflower butter?
 Jam/jelly?
 Goat cheese?
 Slather it on there and make it even better.

 Pssst… There are also directions for mini muffins, if you or your kiddo prefer bite size treats!

-- 2 cups whole wheat flour1 be sure to measure properly
+- 2 cups (240g) whole wheat flour1 be sure to measure properly

-- 1 cup quick oats2
+- 1 cup (80g) quick oats2

 - 3 teaspoons ground cinnamon